8bNFT/incomplete-guide-to-imx/guides/contract_and_registration/README.md

 To do so, instead of making a buy or sell orders, you'd make a transfer from one party (buyer) to the other (yourself).
 You'd have to verify/poll transfers made to you and mint tokens accordingly.
 Reversals/rejections of failed mints and payments would have to be handled by you (no gas fees, so you'd just send the money back).

-This of this as the "L1 raw transaction" implementation, but done on IMX.
+Think of this as the "L1 raw transaction" implementation, but done on IMX.

 Pros
 - closest to the "true" L1 minting dapp experience